howilovetheearth/stopline3_mobilize/pages/mydoc/about_camps.md

 ---

 ## Nearby Locations
-- Sawyer and McGreggor are, amother other towns, nearby ones.
+- Sawyer and McGreggor are close to the camps.
+There are other nearby towns.
 Please check these towns for weather and (if you want) lodging.
 The nearest Airport is in Duluth, which is a few hours away from the camps.